-No, if you are completing an intake assessment you may view portions of the center relevant to your care.
+If you are completing an intake assessment you may view portions of the center relevant to your care.
 Tours of the facility are limited to care providers and times in which clients are less present for services.
 This is to support the privacy and comfort of all our current clients.

 How do I know what to bring and what to leave at home?

 Better Living Center for Behavioral Health does not currently operate as a residential facility, so there would be no need to bring any personal belongings to the center unless the items are specifically relevant to your treatment needs.
 Your clinicians will request that you bring such items when relevant.